RESEARCH AND INNOVATION PROJECTS

 Integrated land-use/transport appraisal

 Transport planning and investment are increasingly seen as means to achieve wider economic and social objectives, but the standard methods of appraising transport proposals make sweeping assumptions about non-transport effects which may not be valid in practice and which do not allow the decision-maker to see or understand the non-wider consequences.
 DSC first worked on this problem in 2001, preparing a review of the issues and possible ways forward for the Government Office for the North-West.
 We returned to the topic in 2011 when we were commissioned by Transport for London to implement a new appraisal method, initially known as “land-use/transport economic efficiency” analysis or LUTEE.
 This was the subject of a paper presented to the European Transport Conference in 2012.
 Following a number of teleconferences plagued by confusion between LUTEE and LUTI (land-use/transport interaction), the name of the new method was changed to “Unified Land-use/Transport Appraisal” or ULTrA.
-ULTrA has since been applied in a number of analyses for Transport for London.

 In a 2012 project for the UK Department of Business, Innovation and Skills (BIS) we assessed the scope, quality and robustness of available evidence which could be used in a potential cost-benefit analysis of a possible change to UK clock time - the "summertime/double summertime" proposal, which involved advancing the clocks by one hour all year round.
 The report is available on the BIS website.